kebasaa/pyucache/Readme.md

 This software is distributed under the GNU GPL version 3.

-**IMPORTANT NOTE:** The API documentation is copyrighted by Apogee Instruments, and not under the license above.
+**IMPORTANT NOTE:** The API documentation manual (PDF file) is copyrighted by Apogee Instruments, and not under the same license as this software.